biggaysanta/phantasmagorical-ridicule/content/page/no-more-low-back-pain.md

 For you, the client, it means that you can be assured of a relaxing experience unlike any other you may have had before.
 For me as the massage therapist, it means less energy placing my body into the correct position in relationship to the table, and more energy focused on helping your relax in comfort!

 ### Having the right tools makes for a better outcome

+See the difference having the right tools make by [booking a session today](https://paulbrown.noterro.com/\)!